Constraints on Late Time Violations of the Equivalence Principle in the Dark Sector: Methodology, Data and Results

 We justify the prior for the initial value of the scalar field, $\phi_{\rm ini}$, to be centred around the minimum of the coupling function, $\phi_*$, owing to the attractor mechanisms aforementioned.
-We allow $\phi_{\rm ini}$ to vary as a cosmological parameter in our analysis and find that it is tightly constrained about the minimum of the coupling function with a mean of $\phi_{\rm ini}/M_{\rm Pl} = 1.0004^{+0.0082}_{-0.0092}$, lending credence to the attractor mechanism discussed in \cite{van_de_Bruck_2019}.
+We allow $\phi_{\rm ini}$ to vary as a cosmological parameter in our analysis for the IDE model and find that it is tightly constrained about the minimum of the coupling function with a mean of $\phi_{\rm ini}/M_{\rm Pl} = 1.0004^{+0.0078}_{-0.0089}$ at $1 \sigma$ as in \Cref{fig:phi_ini_distribution_1d}, in agreement with the attractor mechanisms discussed in \cite{van_de_Bruck_2019}.

-The IDE model is in strong agreement with $\Lambda$CDM for this data set combination, as can be seen in \Cref{table:IDE_constraints}, with no significant tensions observed in the cosmological parameters between the two models.
-This is to be expected as the model behaves like standard uncoupled quintessence (with an exponential potential) up until $z \sim 1$, when the field switches on, at which point it begins to deviate from an uncoupled model.
+We can see from \Cref{table:IDE_constraints} that the IDE and IDE ($\phi_{\rm ini} = 1 M_{\rm Pl}$) models are in strong agreement with each other and that the IDE models are also not in tension with the uncoupled quintessence model.
+In \Cref{table:IDE_constraints} we also see that the IDE model is in good agreement with $\Lambda$CDM for this data set combination, with no significant tensions observed in the cosmological parameters between the two models.
+This is to be expected as the model behaves similarly to uncoupled quintessence (with an exponential potential) up until $z \sim 1$, when the field switches on, at which point it begins to deviate from an uncoupled model.

+In the last row of \Cref{table:IDE_constraints}, we see that $\ln B_{ i, \Lambda {\rm CDM}} < 0$ for both the coupled and uncoupled models.
+According to Jeffrey's scale \cite{doi:10.1080/01621459.1995.10476572}, this indicates that $\Lambda$CDM is preferred over the scalar field models.
+The introduction of an extra parameter in the uncoupled quintessence model, i.e. $\lambda$, is not enough to improve the fit over $\Lambda$CDM, likewise, the introduction of two extra parameters in the IDE ($\phi_{\rm ini} = 1 M_{\rm Pl}$) model or three extra parameters in the IDE model do not improve the fit and in fact decrease the Bayes factor even further.